software-mansion/starknet.py/docs/guide/account_and_client.rst

 Using own full node allows for querying Starknet with better performance.

-Since GatewayClient is deprecated and will be removed at some point in the future, having ``FullNodeClient`` with interface uniform with that of ``GatewayClient`` will allow for simple migration for starknet_py users.
+Since GatewayClient is deprecated and will be removed at some point in the future, having ``FullNodeClient`` with interface uniform with that of ``GatewayClient`` will allow for simple migration for starknet.py users.

 .. codesnippet:: ../../starknet_py/tests/e2e/docs/guide/test_full_node_client.py
     :language: python